 All dogs suspected of having Hip Dysplasia should undergo a thorough physical examination by a Veterinarian.
 Your veterinarian can look for certain signs on palpation of the hips, evaluation of your dog’s gait, and overall presentation.
 After a thorough Physical Examination, it is likely your veterinarian will recommend radiography, as this remains the hallmark diagnostic tool for both diagnosis and early age screening.

 Hip Dysplasia is a common condition affecting dogs.
 The disease affects your dog’s ability to run, play, and lead an active life.
-If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief, and hopefully helping him or her back to his or her energetic, playful ways.
+If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief and hopefully helping them back to his or her energetic, playful ways.